Doctor of Nursing Practice: Family Nurse Practitioner

 - Your admission to the program is contingent on successfully passing a criminal background check, at the applicant's personal expense.

-A maximum of six semester credit hours of relevant graduate/doctoral level course work taken prior to admission to the MSN program may be transferred in the MSN program.
+A maximum of twelve (12) semester credit hours of relevant graduate/doctoral level course work taken prior to admission to the MSN program may be transferred in the MSN program.

-A maximum of twelve semester credit hours of relevant graduate/doctoral level course work taken prior to admission to the DNP program may be transferred in the DNP program.
+A maximum of twenty-one (21) semester credit hours of relevant graduate/doctoral level course work taken prior to admission to the DNP program may be transferred in the DNP program.

 - Credits must have been completed from a regionally accredited college or university, also accredited by either the National League for Nursing (NLN) or the Commission on Collegiate Nursing Education (CCNE).